Important facts about sinus pilonidal surgery

-The majority of surgeons almost everywhere in the world recommend the radical excision of the Pilonidal Sinus.
-After a recurrence rate of up to 57% is stated for this(Deutsches Ärzteblatt 2019), we do not perform this surgery.
-Regardless of this, we would like to explain the procedure, which the guideline still refers to as the standard procedure.
+The majority of surgeons almost everywhere in the world recommend radical excision of the Pilonidal Sinus.
+Since a recurrence rate of up to 57 % is stated for this(Deutsches Ärzteblatt 2019), we do not perform this operation.
+The guideline still refers to this procedure as the standard.

 Karydakis OP and Limberg OP are techniques of plastic closure.
 This does not mean closing the wound with plastic.
 Rather, tissue from the area surrounding the wound (the "flap") is mobilized so that suture closure is possible.
 Consequently, these techniques are also called flap plastic surgery.